Are all men in disguise except those crying?– Dannie Abse

 Every time our soldiers die in an ambush within the country or in the border, our politicians start politics even with their dead bodies.
 While some take the ‘advantage’ for their election campaign (BJP MP Sakshi Maharaj was seen waving hands to people from the van carrying a martyr on the eve of 2019 parliament election in India), some others in order to stop one political party from taking away the public sympathy makes some irresponsible comments (TMC leader Mamata Banerjee criticized govt for immediately blaming Pakistan for Pulwama attack).
-Media and general public too don’t stop showing their true colors of shaming their own country.
+Media and the general public too don’t stop showing their true colours of shaming their own country.

 Even globally the situation is not much different.
 While men have been dying in such warfare for time immemorial, American President aspirant and Senator Hillary Clinton once commented that “women are the primary victims of war”.
 Men will continue to die while these liberals will continue to make such comments undermining the effort of those brave hearts.

 Since the beginning of this civilization, men have been brainwashed to accept this death as their noble duty and hence their sacrifice sadly becomes a political agenda.
 Even those tears from politicians seem fake nowadays.
 This sacrifice from men in general and ‘men in uniform’ in particular has become a right for other civilians and sadly this is not even considered as a bias in any society.

 There are many such biases exist against men that are not noticed, not spoken about in any forum and while computing the gender inequality in a society these parameters are not considered to calculate the existing ‘bias’.

 In a recent study, two Western scholars have found that when the gender gap is adjusted for such inequality, men are seen to be in more disadvantaged than women in 91 out of 134 countries they have studied or 62% of the studied population.